Generic Name: fluticasone inhalation (floo TIK a zone)

 What is Flovent?

 Flovent is used to prevent asthma attacks.
 It will not treat an asthma attack that has already begun.
 Flovent HFA and Flovent Diskus are sometimes used together with an oral (taken by mouth) steroid medicine.

-You should not use Flovent of you are allergic to milk proteins.
+You should not use Flovent Diskus if you are allergic to milk proteins.

 Before taking this medicine

 You should not use Flovent if you are allergic to fluticasone.
 Do not use the inhalation powder (Arnuity Ellipta or Flovent Diskus) if you are allergic to milk proteins.

 Do not use Flovent to treat an asthma attack that has already begun.